 Google Cloud performance appears more stable than project performance

 Because the Google Cloud performance metrics are aggregated across all Google Cloud projects, they show fewer variations.
-This indicates that the typical performance in a zone pair remains stable even though the performance of individual projects might show greater variation due to randomness, natural variation, and measurement noise.
+This indicates that the typical performance in a zone pair or a region, Internet location pair remains stable even though the performance of individual projects might show greater variation due to randomness, natural variation, and measurement noise.

 Can choose Google Cloud zones in the Google Cloud performance view but not in project view